Closed-form approximations in multi-asset market making: A quadratic approximation of the value function and its applications

 Another useful point of view on the above quoting strategy is by observing the resulting approximations of the optimal (half) bid-ask spread and skew.
 The approximations of the optimal (half) bid-ask spread and skew for asset $i$ are respectively given by

 and

 These approximations give us a constant bid-ask spread and a skew linear in the inventory.
-This translates well the intuition that the skew has the role of inventory risk management, whereas the spread balances the trade-off between frequency of transactions and profit per round-trip trade (the term $\frac{1}{\gamma z^i}\log\left(1+\frac{\gamma z^i}{k^{i}}\right)$ in Model A, which reduces to $\frac{1}{k^i}$ in the case of Model B), plus an additional risk aversion buffer (the term $\frac 12 \sqrt{\gamma} z^i {e^i}^\intercal \Gamma e^i$).\\
+This translates well the intuition that the skew has the role of inventory risk management, whereas the spread balances the trade-off between frequency of transactions and profit per round-trip trade (the term $\frac{1}{\gamma z^i}\log\left(1+\frac{\gamma z^i}{k^{i}}\right)$ in Model A, which reduces to $\frac{1}{k^i}$ in the case of Model B\footnote{It is noteworthy that in the case of Model B the bid-ask spread is a nondecreasing function of the risk aversion parameter~$\gamma$.}), plus an additional risk aversion buffer (the term $\frac 12 \sqrt{\gamma} z^i {e^i}^\intercal \Gamma e^i$).\\

-We can also observe that the subtle interplay between price risk and liquidity risk is summed up into a unique mathematical object: the matrix $\Gamma$.\\